splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 If you select :guilabel:`Reset to built-in dashboards` rather than :guilabel:`Save changes`, then your system resets to the original state of the navigator without any customization.

-To hide a dashboard from view temporarily without actually disassociating it from a navigator, open the Dashboards list and click on the eye symbol shown to the right of the dashboard namew.
+To hide a dashboard from view without disassociating it from a navigator, open the Dashboards list and click on the eye symbol shown to the right of the dashboard namew.
 When a dashboard is hidden, the eye symbol has a slash through it and the dashboard name displays with its name grayed out.

 Built-in dashboards